zemiguel20/AirRaceGame/Documentation/Index.md

 This Controller will read player input and control the movement of the plane accordingly.

+Since the Gravity and Drag forces are already applied by the physics engine, the script algorithm does the following tasks:

+1. Calculate and apply rotations if input given
+2. Calculate Thrust
+3. Calculate Lift
+4. Apply both Thrust and Lift

+There is information below that explain this steps.

 #### 1.1.1 Movement Input <a name="MovementInput"></a> <a href="#Index" style="font-size:13px">(index)</a>

 Using the Input System, a InputAction is created with the input configuration for the Movement and Acceleration.

-The main movement controlls will consist of an axis for the elevators, axis for rudder and axis for ailerons.
-An axis/button for acceleration too.
+The main movement controlls will consist of an axis for the elevators (turning up and down), an axis for ailerons (rotating sides), and an axis/button for acceleration too.

+(images below are just example)

 ![input_action](./PlayerMovementImages/input_action_movement.png)

 Then a PlayerInput component is added to PlayerController and callbacks are binded to both Actions.

-(images below are just example)

 ![player_input_bind](./PlayerMovementImages/player_controller_input_bind.png)